LIP-Computing/tutorials/docs/udocker/udocker-02.md

 ## 0. help and version

-Global help and version
+Global help and version:

 ```bash
 udocker --help
 udocker --version
 ```

-You can get help on a given command
+You can get help on a given command:

 ```bash
 udocker run --help